StupidKirb64/MayoRemastered/README.md

 # A remake of a project from half a year ago

-Mayo: Remaster is a remaster of a crap game. and it is still a crap game.
+[Mayo: Remastered](https://stupidkirb64.itch.io/mayo-remastered/) is a remaster of a crap game. and it is still a crap game.
 I'd still play it tho since its free game :D

 # Controls